bright/new-www/content/blog/asset-tracking-a-guide-to-smarter-asset-management.md

 ### 1. IoT-Based Water Quality Monitoring for Fish Transportation

 A global seafood exporter required a system to monitor water conditions inside fish crates during transport.
-Our team developed a custom IoT solution that used sensors to track water quality indicators such as temperature and oxygen levels.
+Our team developed a [custom IoT solution that used sensors to track water quality indicators](/projects/water-quality-monitoring/) such as temperature.
 The system sent real-time alerts when anomalies were detected, ensuring compliance with safety standards and reducing spoilage.
 This improved quality assurance and customer satisfaction.

 ### 2. Manufacturing Asset Tracking Using Existing Devices